cschneid-the-elder/mapa/jcl/readme.md

 My intent is to provide a mechanism for people to analyze JCL and record pertinent facts in some persistent store.

-Currently (07-Jan-2020) a work in progress.
-Demonstration application using the generated parser is in progress.
+Currently (16-Apr-2020) a work in progress.
+Demonstration application using the generated parser seems to be working.
+Generating a CSV to be loaded into a persistent store seems to be working.
+Generating a "tree" view seems to be working.